Barn Chores – Daily, Weekly, Monthly, and Yearly

 Check your horse trailer.

-This includes inside, outside, the tire pressure, and even underneath.
+This includes inside, outside, tire pressure, and even underneath.
 Not only are you looking for signs of wear and tear, the tires should be properly inflated, the emergency brake should be working, all electrical stuff needs to be a go.

 Stripping your horse’s stall, maybe pulling mats, too.